 For example, you could find a recording where the customer has become upset when the advisor says that they “understand”, before the customer has revealed the entirety of their issue – so how could they understand?
 This will help the new recruits to avoid repeating the same mistakes.

-For a full list of empathy statements included in the list above, read our article: 18 Empathy Statements That Help Improve Customer-Agent Rapport
+For a full list of empathy statements, read our article: 18 Empathy Statements That Help Improve Customer-Agent Rapport